Eamon-Yang/Neonicotinoids/README.md

-## 2. Structural Similarity Screening for a-NEOs
+## 2. Structural Similarity Analysis for a-NEOs

 Potential structural analogues of neonicotinoids (**a-NEOs**) were identified through structural similarity analysis followed by manual screening and structural verification.